ReplicaMark5/A2-Prep---QM/AI/learning guides/Chapter 16.md

 ## 4. The Tools as Extensions of Thought

+> [!bug] EXAM CRITICAL — Tool Awareness
+> Speaker 2: "You need to be aware of all of those different tools and techniques"
+> Focus: Know the **purpose** of each tool, not detailed calculations

 Tools are not the goal — they are *thinking scaffolds*.
-Each helps uncover “why” from a different angle.
+Each helps uncover "why" from a different angle.

 ---